What Are the Components of an Appraisal?

 Appraisers become very familiar with the subdivisions in which they appraise.
 They innately understand the value of particular features to the homeowners of that area.
 Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home in question.
 Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Anderson Appraisals, we are experts in knowing the value of particular items in Coeur D Alene and Kootenai County neighborhoods.
 This approach to value is commonly awarded the most importance when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Anderson Appraisals will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Anderson Appraisals will guarantee you discover the most accurate property value, so you can make wise real estate decisions.